Ironhack-Archive/movies-interview-challenge/README.md

 ## Technologies

-Your goal is to create your prototype: a simple CRUD application for movies.
+Your goal is to create your prototype: a simple full-stack CRUD application for movies.
 To do this, you need to:
 - Use **NodeJS and ExpressJS**.
   (_BONUS_ points for following REST naming conventions in your URLs)
 - Use **your choice of database**.
   (_BONUS_ points for using MongoDB)
-- Use any of the view engines (_BONUS_ points for using *handlebars*)
+- Use **ReactJS** in the frontend
 - Apply **basic CSS styling**.
 (No page should look unstyled.
 Feel free to use a CSS component library like Bootstrap or Materialize or any other.)
 - Show **validation feedback** when a form is submitted incorrectly.